 Operating the train is simplicity itself.

-An infrared, controller allows the train to be operated remotely.
-I had no problem operating the train from upto about 5 feet away and the combined speed and direction dial allows easy and reasonably fine control.
+An infrared controller allows the train to be operated remotely and I had no problem operating the train from up to about 5 feet away and the combined speed and direction dial allows easy and reasonably fine control.

 It’s easy to set the engine unit off slowly from one side of the oval, reverse around the track to meet the passenger car; where the magnetic couplings attach, and then switch direction on the dial to pull away forwards, increasing the speed as she moves.

-I’m waiting on more track from Amazon (LEGO City 7499 Flexible Tracks) to build longer track runs to see how fast she will go.
+I’m waiting for more track from Amazon (LEGO City 7499 Flexible Tracks) to build longer track runs to see how fast she will go.

-Cosmetic omission of doors and cab controls aside, there’s only one real negative with this set and that’s the amount of track included.
-It’s enough for a small oval and – as noted — not enough to even get the train up to its fastest speed.
+The cosmetic omission of doors and cab controls aside, there’s only one real negative with this set and that’s the amount of track included.
+It’s enough for a small oval but —as noted — not enough to even get the train up to its fastest speed.
 You will want more track — particularly straights to really get the most out of the train.